nextflow-io/nextflow/docs/cli.md

 `-user`
 : Private repository user name.

+`-with-apptainer`
+: Enable process execution in an Apptainer container.

 `-with-charliecloud`
-: Enable process execution in a Charliecloud container runtime
+: Enable process execution in a Charliecloud container.

 `-with-conda`
 : Use the specified Conda environment package or file (must end with `.yml` or `.yaml`)